Funding opportunities can be found through various sources. Below you'll find how to access funding-specific databases and information about funders.

 Find a curated selection of recent Funding Alerts for NSU faculty and staff below.
 You can find more grants to support research and programs by searching the online database SPIN (this replaced the Pivot funding database):

-- Create an account using your NSU email (*new accounts will be approved for access)
+- Create an account using your NSU email (*new accounts will be approved for access).

-- Log in here once you have an account that is approved
+- Log in here once you have an account that is approved.

-- When on NSU's campus and internet, you can log in without an account
+- When on NSU's campus and Internet, you can log in without an account.

-Recent Funding Alert emails by Topic:
+Recent Funding Alert Emails by Topic

 *Note: Use the below compilations to better understand the funders in your area, even if the deadlines have passed.
 Many funders have recurring annual deadlines for grant programs.